UplandsDynamic/simple-stock-management/README.md

 - Automated removal of obsolete stock line records (lines with zero units of held stock) from the Store accounts following a successful stock take process
 - Historical retention of previous stock take data (not currently exposed on the UI)

-## Support & project status

-A regularly updated, proprietary licensed application-as-a-service version, which is fully maintained for subscribers and clients, is available upon request (limited availability).
-A one-off installation service for this GPL open source version is also available.

-The GPL licensed version of this project offered here is *not guaranteed to be regularly maintained*.
-It is made available here for demo/prototype purposes and *SHOULD NOT* be used in production (i.e. a "live" working environment) unless the administrator regularly patches project dependencies with upstream security updates as and when released by vendors.

-If you would like to avail of the proprietary subscription to the application-as-a-service, or request other bespoke work on this project, please email to discuss: ssm@uplandsdynamic.com.

 ## Installation & usage (on Linux systems)